modeemi/website/README.md

 Modeemi ry website for the Finnish IT club based on Tampere, Finland.

-Built on top of Python 3.12, Django 4.2 and PostgreSQL.
+Built on top of Python, Django and PostgreSQL.

 ### Developing